mendix/docs/content/en/docs/data-hub/write-data/_index.md

 ## 3 Exposing OData Contracts in Mendix Studio Pro

 When you publish an entity in a published OData service, clients can read the data by default.
-To allow clients to update, insert or delete the data as well, do the following:
+To allow clients to update, insert, or delete the data as well, do the following:

 1. Open the published OData service in **MyFirstModule** > **APIs** > **{yourname}CustomerODataService**.
 2. Select the **Customer** entity and click **Edit**.
-3. Use the checkboxes to indicate whether the entity should be **Insertable**, **Updatable**, and/or **Deletable**.
+3. Select the checkboxes to indicate whether the entity should be **Insertable**, **Updatable**, and/or **Deletable**.

 ## 4 Viewing OData Capabilities in Data Hub Catalog